Cutie-Pi-Shell-community-project/qml-module-cutie/docs/types/listitem.md

 [CutieMenu](menu)

-Can be set to add a context menu the will pop up on `pressAndHold` signal.
+Can be set to add a context menu that will pop up on `pressAndHold` signal.